degrace1/Autonomous-Line-Tracking-Car/README.md

 ## Class BallCapture

 ### BallCapture (self, yellowLower , yellowUpper , minR , maxR)
-during the initialization hte class will open a video stream and set up all parameters.
+during the initialization the class will open a video stream and set up all parameters.

 Params | description
 ------- | ----